Hwang Bo-ram

-Hwang Bo-ram (/ko/ or /ko/ /ko/; born 6 October 1987) is a South Korean former footballer who played as a defender.
+Hwang Bo-ram (/ko/ or /ko/ /ko/; born 6 October 1987) is a South Korean former footballer who played as a defender for the South Korean women's national football team.
 She participated at the 2015 FIFA Women's World Cup.

 Club career

 After graduating from Yeungjin College in 2008, Hwang joined Daekyo Kangaroos, where she played for eight years before transferring to Hwacheon KSPO.
 While at Hwacheon, she underwent surgery for a knee injury and in 2017, shortly after returning to football discovered that she was pregnant.
 After informing the club of her pregnancy, Hwang was initially excluded from training and told to use sick leave, but her contract was eventually terminated, despite the existence of maternity leave and childcare leave provisions.
 However, Hwang was encouraged to consider a post-partum return to football by the club's coaching staff, particularly Song Ju-hee, herself a former player who had continued to work in football after becoming a mother.
 Hwang returned to league football in 2019, continuing to play for Hwacheon KSPO.
 In 2022 she was honoured for reaching the milestone of 200 matches played in the WK League, and also received the 'Defender of the year' award at the 2022 WK League Awards.
 The following year, she transferred to Sejong Sportstoto.
 In 2024, Hwang retired from football.